docker/compose/docs/yml.md

       security_opt:
         - label:user:USER
         - label:role:ROLE

+### volumes

+Mount paths as volumes, optionally specifying a path on the host machine (`HOST:CONTAINER`), or an access mode (`HOST:CONTAINER:ro`).

+    volumes:
+     - /var/lib/mysql
+     - ./cache:/tmp/cache
+     - ~/configs:/etc/configs/:ro

+You can mount a relative path on the host, which will expand relative to the directory of the Compose configuration file being used.
+Relative paths should always begin with `.` or `..`.

+> Note: No path expansion will be done if you have also specified a
+> `volume_driver`.

+### volumes_from

+Mount all of the volumes from another service or container.

+    volumes_from:
+     - service_name
+     - container_name

 ### working\_dir, entrypoint, user, hostname, domainname, mac\_address, mem\_limit, memswap\_limit, privileged, ipc, restart, stdin\_open, tty, cpu\_shares, cpuset, read\_only, volume\_driver